farm-fe/rfcs/rfcs/003-partial-bundling/rfc.md

 1. What is `Partial Bundling`
 2. The Motivation of `Partial Bundling`
 3. Internal details of `Partial Bundling`
+4. Configurations and real world examples of `Partial Bundling`

 # What's Partial Bundling
 `Partial Bundling` is a strategy that Farm uses to bundle modules, similar to what other bundlers do but the goal of Farm's `Partial Bundling` is different.